philsturgeon/phil.tech/_posts/2011-05-12-travlrapp-an-app-for-backpackers-and-web-nomads.markdown

 ### What's next?

 I have a whole bunch of evil plans for TravlrApp.
 I want to do a lot of work with Places and Checkins, but of course creating an API-agnostic abstraction layer for all the different "Places" data is a bitch.
 I have a plan, but it's going to take some time.
-I also have some pretty sweet ideas for "collision detection" of friends and some plans for monetisation and really useful, unobtrusive targeted advertisment.
-"You're staying here for 4 nights but you haven't booked any accomodaiton, would you like to stay here with a 20% off discount?"
+I also have some pretty sweet ideas for "collision detection" of friends and some plans for monetisation and really useful, unobtrusive targeted advertisement.
+"You're staying here for 4 nights but you haven't booked any accommodation, would you like to stay here with a 20% off discount?"
 Bam!
 Everyone is happy.

 These will all be part of Phase 2, right now Phase 1 is out there and available to anyone who gets an invite.